 A teen who is struggling with an eating disorder needs our help to find relief from the anxiety and discomfort that they experience each day.
 For most teens, it takes patience, time and a combination of therapies to help them develop a healthy mindset that allows them to once again enjoy their meals.

-Dr Jeff Nalin is a Licensed Clinical Psychologist, and founder and Executive Director of Paradigm Treatment Centers.
+Dr Jeff Nalin is a licensed clinical psychologist and founder.
+He is also the executive director of Paradigm Treatment Centers.